Terms & conditions

 13.7 If the Company makes software, scripts, ASP services etc., available to the Client as part of the execution of an Order, the Client shall only acquire a non-exclusive, personal non-transferable license to use such material until the Services under this agreement cease.

-13.8 The Client hereby irrevocably licenses the Company to use and display the Client’s name, figure, logo etc., as a reference on the Company’s website, other marketing materials or types of media whilst they are a Client of the Company and for 18 months after the contract is completed, or terminates.
+13.8 The Client hereby irrevocably licenses the Company to use and display the Client’s name, figure, logo, website page, or other images etc., as a reference on the Company’s website, other marketing materials, or types of media, including proposal documents whilst they, are a Client of the Company and for 36 months after the contract is completed, or terminates.
 The Client agrees to send the Company its most recent logo or figure as and when it is amended from time to time.

 14. Third Party Software or Plugins